FreemanPT8/legacy-web3-sports/README.md

-# LEGACY - Gamified Web3 Education Platform
+# LEGACY - Gamified Web3 Academy Platform

 A comprehensive gamified education platform for sports professionals learning about Web3 and blockchain technology.
 Built with Next.js, TypeScript, Supabase, and shadcn/ui.